Game to beware for each Top 25 college football team

 21. Wisconsin: Nov.
 23 vs. Purdue

 I considered picking the opener at South Florida, but after an uncharacteristically average 2018 season, Wisconsin should be ready.
 The Purdue game, meanwhile, falls after a three-week stretch featuring Ohio State (road), Iowa (home) and Nebraska (road).
-While Jeff Brohm's Boilers are improving, Wisconsin has completely owned this series, especially at home.
+Though Jeff Brohm's Boilers are improving, Wisconsin has completely owned this series, especially at home.
 Wisconsin has won 13 straight, nine by 17 points or more, although the last two were decided by single digits.
 Purdue is due, so Badgers beware. -- Rittenberg

 22. Syracuse: Sept.
 7 at Maryland

-A Week 2 trip to Maryland has serious trap game potential.
+A Week 2 trip to Maryland has serious trap-game potential.
 No, Maryland doesn't figure to be Syracuse's toughest test, but a road date early in the season against a Terps team with something to prove always sets up as a potential problem.
 But it'd be hard to blame the Orange for looking ahead a bit, too.
 A date with Clemson that could determine the ACC Atlantic awaits in Week 3.
 Dino Babers will have his work cut out for him keeping all eyes on Maryland. -- Hale

 23. Iowa: Sept.
 28 vs. Middle Tennessee